davebenson/doom4-walkthrough/README.md

 SECRET 4.1: You can actually use this area at any time.
 It is the through the door on the lowest floor area.
-There's the Auto-Map in here, and it'll Checkpoint.
+There's the Auto-Map in here, and it'll CHECKPOINT.
 Of course, the Auto-Map achieves the "Bird's Eye View" Combat Challenge.

 Fight: Once the Gore's Nest is destroyed, 1 Hell Knight spawns immediately along with a wave of Hell Razers and Imps.
 There's Gas on the second level (and other supplies) in case you want to chainsaw anyone.

 Post-Fight:
 Now, go in to destroy the Argent Filter.

-There's a Munitions Crate, Gas??, a Health Station, Codex Entry "Monsters / Hell Knight".
+There's a Munitions Crate, Gas??, a Health Station, CODEX ENTRY "Monsters / Hell Knight".
 Destroy the Argent Filter and go outside for the last battle in this icy area.

 ## Mission 4:  Fight: Destroying the Icy Argent Filter
 This is your introduction to the Summoner.
 She will spawn centrally the instant you exit the control booth.
 The Rocket Launcher (especially with Lock-On) is a nice approach, as is the Chainsaw, but she can really be killed by any weapon.

 Besides her, there are 3?
 Imps and a Hell Razer, making this an otherwise small fight.

-Checkpoint.
+CHECKPOINT.

 I recommend leaving the building through the top exit, above the Auto-Map.